-The Agency developed two main proposals: to improve the existing MA and TMC forms of contract with enhanced partnering arrangements, and to merge the roles of the MA and TMC to create a totally integrated (one entity) service delivery team with greater scope for innovation to deliver best value, known as the Managing Agent Contractor (MAC).
+After developing initial proposals and consulting with industry, the Agency developed two main proposals: to improve the existing MA and TMC forms of contract with enhanced partnering arrangements, and to merge the roles of the MA and TMC to create a totally integrated (one entity) service delivery team with greater scope for innovation to deliver best value, known as the Managing Agent Contractor (MAC).

-The Agency has now completed its main round of renewing the old contracts and reduced the number of areas down to just 14, to allow for de-trunking and create a critical mass of activity in each area.
+The Agency has now completed its main round of renewing the old contracts and at the same time has taken the opportunity to reduce the number of areas down to just 14, to allow for de-trunking and create a critical mass of activity in each area.
 This has resulted in the appointment of 8 MAC suppliers and 6 MA and TMC suppliers in the 14 areas.
 Initial indications suggest that the integrated suppliers approach is giving significantly improved value for money compared to previous arrangements.
 In addition, the Agency is also seeing benefits from the integrated teams in terms of innovation and customer service.
-Because the relationships are designed to deliver continual improvements, the Highways Agency expects to see even further benefits from working this way, such as better predictability of project delivery times and better overall customer service.
+Because the relationships are designed around delivering continual improvements, the Highways Agency expects to see even further benefits from working this way, such as improved quality of road, reduced costs, better predictability of project delivery times and better overall customer service.

-Integrating the supply chain - the Ministry of Defence construction contracts (Building Down Barriers)

-The Ministry of Defence is using Prime Contracting as its preferred procurement route where the Private Finance Initiative is not appropriate.
+Integrating the supply chain - the Ministry of Defence construction contracts (Building Down Barriers) CASE The Ministry of Defence is using Prime Contracting as its preferred procurement route where the Private Finance Initiative is not appropriate.
 The Prime Contractor will be expected to have a well-established supply chain, and to integrate that supply chain into the design process, and coordinate and project manage all their activities throughout the design and construction period.
-Two types of Prime Contract are being used:

-- capital works for large and complex projects, with the contractor designing and constructing the building and maintaining it for at least three years to prove its through-life cost predictions - One Stop Shops where one Prime Contractor will deliver all property maintenance and capital works for all three armed services in a region.
+Two types of Prime Contract are being used: capital works for large and complex projects, with the contractor designing and constructing the building and maintaining it for at least three years to prove its through-life cost predictions One Stop Shops where one Prime Contractor will deliver all property maintenance and capital works for all three armed services in a region.
 One Stop Shop contracts will run for five to seven years with an option to extend to ten years.

-Where Prime Contracting is used they expect to achieve value for money improvements of 30% in the cost of construction and in their operational running costs by 2005.

-[Source: NAO]

-Good practice: Building Down Barriers

-MOD's Defence Estates' initiative Builling Down Barriers at www.mod.uk/NR/rdonlyres/B935410C-ACA9-4F1E-B4BC-FCF91D202B93/0/supplychainhandbook.pdf identifies seven key principles for Prime Contractors:

-- compete through offering superior underlying value rather than lower margins - establish long-term relations with key suppliers - manage the supply chain throughout a project with supply clusters (that is, bringing together groups of suppliers to design and deliver an integrated part or element of a facility by working together as a 'cluster') - make value explicit: design to meet a functional requirement for a whole-life cost (that is, including maintenance not just capital cost of construction) - involve the supply chain in design and cost development using target costing, value management and risk management - develop continuous improvement within the supply chain - promote collaboration through leadership, facilitation, training and incentives.
+Defence Estates estimate that where Prime Contracting is used they expect to achieve value for money improvements of 30% in the cost of construction and in their operational running costs by 2005.
+[Source: NAO] Good practice: Building Down Barriers MOD's Defence Estates' initiative Building Down Barriers identifies seven key principles for Prime Contractors: compete through offering superior underlying value rather than lower margins establish long-term relations with key suppliers manage the supply chain throughout a project with supply clusters (that is, bringing together groups of suppliers to design and deliver an integrated part or element of a facility by working together as a 'cluster') make value explicit: design to meet a functional requirement for a whole-life cost (that is, including maintenance - not just capital cost of construction) involve the supply chain in design and cost development - using target costing, value management and risk management develop continuous improvement within the supply chain promote collaboration through leadership, facilitation, training and incentives.
+For more information and advice on successful supply chain integration, see www.mod.uk/linked_files/sc-handbook.pdf